shieldgenerator7/Ersatzica/Ersatzica Wolf Princess/Ersatzica Wolf Princess.md

 “One cat kitten was wearing the hat of Quivester, but it was clear that they all had shared it.
 They were escorted to the Cat Empire as orphans, and the three wolf pups were reported missing.

-“And that’s it for the history section.”
+“And that’s it for the history section.
+If you flip to the effects section,” he said while flipping the page, “it talks about how any hat pierced by the feather gains the effects of the feather.”

+‘Nic examined the feather.
+It was a red floofy peacock feather.
+Out of its base sprouted tiny red hairs.
+As it got towards the end of the feather, the hairs got denser and fuller, culminating in a large circular red spot.
+It was very soft, fluffy, and just as big as the hat it was attached to.

-‘Nic examined the hat.
-It was thoroughly died green.
+The hat was thoroughly died green.
 Turned upside-down, it could be used as a bowl.
 One end—the front—ended in a point and the rear end was rounded.
 The brim was folded up around the hat, granting hardly any shade.
 The red feather pierced the hat through the brim.
-It was very fluffy and just about as big as the hat itself.

 “This hat,” Fisher said as he stroked its feather.
 “Has very special meaning to me.
 Although this is not Quivester’s feather, it is meant to look like it.
 The history section paints him in a bad light, but I believe that Quivester did what he did for the benefit of the people.
 His story inspires me to do what I can for others.”